Categories

 • Diagnosis:

-• MDS (Myelodysplastic syndromes)
+• MDS (Myelodysplastic syndrome)

 • Rapidly turned into AML (acute myeloid leukemia)